 The Council adopted a Flexible Use of Capital Receipts Strategy in November 2023, alongside approval of a new Council Plan covering the period to 2027.
 This enables income from capital receipts to be used to fund transformation activities, as specified in the strategy.
-The relatively low level of capital receipts realised in 2023/24 meant that the flexibility offered by the strategy was not utilised in this year.
+In 2024/25, £1.3m of capital receipts were used to support the Council's business change programme.